 The Company is exposed to currency risk to the extent that monetary assets and liabilities held by the Company are not denominated in Canadian dollars.
 The Company has not entered into any foreign currency contracts to mitigate this risk.
-Certain of the Company's cash, amounts receivable and accounts payable and accrued liabilities are denominated in US dollars including mineral property obligations.
+Certain of the Company's cash, and accounts payable and accrued liabilities are denominated in US dollars including mineral property obligations.
 Therefore, the US dollar amounts are subject to fluctuation against the Canadian dollar.
 The Company also has transactional currency exposures.
 Such exposures arise from purchases in currencies other than the respective functional currencies, typically in the US dollar.
-The Company maintains its accounts in Canadian dollars, while the market for vanadium is principally denominated in U.S. dollars.
+The Company maintains its accounts in Canadian dollars, while the markets for vanadium and gold are principally denominated in U.S. dollars.